 Iran’s first nuclear plant: a history of delays

-Iran's first nuclear power plant, which is set to go online on Saturday after being built and fuelled by Russia, has been delayed for more than three decades.
+Iran's Russian-built first nuclear power plant, which engineers finally began loading with Russia-supplied atomic fuel on Saturday, has been delayed for more than three decades.

-Its long-anticipated launch comes despite Russia hardening its position on Iran's nuclear programme and backing a fourth round of UN Security Council sanctions in June over Tehran's continued uranium enrichment work.
+Its long-anticipated launch comes despite Moscow hardening its position on Iran’s nuclear programme and backing a fourth round of UN Security Council sanctions in June over Tehran’s continued uranium enrichment work.

-The sanctions targeting Iran's military and nuclear programmes do not affect the Bushehr plant.
+The sanctions targeting Iran’s military and nuclear programmes do not affect the Bushehr plant, whose actual commissioning is expected in October or November when the electricity it generates connects to the national grid.

 The project, near the port city of Bushehr in southern Iran, was first launched by the US-backed shah of Iran in the 1970s using contractors from German company Siemens.